-Typically, the owner of an IRA who wants to begin making withdrawals can do so when they are age 59 ½.
-This allows them to delay paying taxes until they’ve retired and likely moved into a lower tax bracket.
-When the IRA has a large balance, the savings can be substantial.
+Typically, the owner of an IRA who wants to begin making withdrawals can do so when they are age 59 ½, and Required Minimum Distributions (RMD's) must begin by age 72.
+This allows individuals to delay paying taxes until they’ve retired and ideally moved into a lower tax bracket.

 If a person inherits an IRA during their peak earning years, they’ll be in a higher tax bracket.
 They could easily owe thousands of dollars in extra taxes due to the lack of proper planning.
 Additionally, they are missing out on a valuable opportunity to continue to grow the asset.